2018 Sandown 500

 The 2018 Sandown 500 (known for sponsorship purposes as the 2018 Rabble.club Sandown 500) was a motor racing event for Supercars, held on the weekend of 14 to 16 September 2018.
 The event was held at Sandown Raceway in Melbourne, Victoria, Australia and consisted of one race, 500 kilometres in length.
 It was the twelfth event of sixteen in the 2018 Supercars Championship and hosted Race 24 of the series.
 It was also the first event of the 2018 Enduro Cup.

 The race was won by Jamie Whincup and Paul Dumbrell driving a Holden Commodore ZB.

 Background

 The event was the 48th running of the Sandown 500, which was first held in 1964 as a six-hour race for series production touring cars.
 It was the fourteenth time the race had been held as part of the Supercars Championship and the sixth time it formed part of the Enduro Cup.
-The defending winners of the race were Cameron Waters and Richie Stanaway.
+The defending winners of the race were Cam Waters and Richie Stanaway.

 The event was promoted as a "retro round", with teams encouraged to use adaptations of Australian touring car liveries from the 1960s, 1970s and 1980s, although some teams extended beyond these parameters when devising a livery.

 The following cars carried a retro livery during the event: